Gossip and Gossiping

 Agreeing with the sage, Swami Yatiswarananda, the author of the celebrated spiritual work "Meditation and Spiritual Practice", cajoles us, "We must MINIMIZE all unnecessary waste of time in FUTILE thinking, GOSSIPING, aimless ACTIVITIES, wandering, etc. THEN, we will get PLENTY of time for our spiritual practice." (pg.
 341, Meditation and Spiritual Practice by Swami Yatiswarananda)

-The following go only to further underscore the deleterious effects of gossiping on our psyche and inner spirit:
+The following serve only to further underscore the deleterious effects of gossip on our psyche and inner spirit:

 "Refrain from gossip and the spreading if rumours.
 Give a lie a 24-hour start and sometimes it seems to become immortal," Paramahansa Yogananda (pg.
 76 Sayings of Paramahansa Yogananda)